Submit your bee artwork to be part of our 2025 'Art for MCR' mural, to mark the 8 year anniversary of the Manchester Arena Attack.

 News Features

-Here you can find all of our news coverage about the things we do, the projects we've made or commentary on current events from our founder Lyric.
+Here you can find all of our news coverage about the things we do, the projects we've made or commentary on current events.

-We are a small team of survivors and people affected by the attack, passionate about bringing awareness to the events of May 22nd, 2017.
-Through public projects, charity events and terrorism awareness movements, we advocate for the proper support for terrorism survivors and the proper handling of terrorism risk.
+We are a small but powerful team of people affected by the Manchester Arena Attack, passionate about bringing awareness to the events of May 22nd, 2017.
+Through public projects, charity events and terrorism awareness movements, we signpost people affected by the attack to free, specialised support and educate the public on the prevention of extremism and radicalisation.

 Contact Us